 Whats a normal cpu temp?
 Tags: CPUs Last response: January 14, 2005 12:51 PM in CPUs Share Spacelord January 13, 2005 10:45:50 PM Mine is 58 degree celcius.
 More about : whats normal cpu temp Starfishy January 13, 2005 10:51:51 PM "Normal" is going to depend on what CPU you have... what kind of CPU do you have??
 And is it under heavy load??
 Or is that idle temp?? endyen January 14, 2005 12:08:09 AM Where did you get that temp from?
 What power supply are you using?
 What mobo do you have?
 What are you doing to get that temp?
 Related resources what is normal temp for my cpu? - Forum Is this CPU temp normal? - If not, what should I do? - Forum CPU Temps?
 Whats Normal? - Forum AMD 2800+ cpu what is normal temp range? - Forum What is a normal CPU Temp - Forum Can't find your answer ?
 Ask !
 Get the answer Flinx January 14, 2005 12:36:47 AM Normal, You will learn that very little is normal in the non statistical sense.<A HREF="http://www.pantherproducts.co.uk/Articles/CPU/CPU Temperatures.shtml" target="_new"> MAX Temperatures </A> These are maximum temperatures.
 The lower you get the better. -273.16C would be ideal BTW.
 Good Luck The loving are the daring!<P ID="edit"><FONT SIZE=-1><EM>Edited by Flinx on 01/13/05 09:38 PM.</EM></FONT></P> endyen January 14, 2005 12:40:41 AM Zero kelvin would be ideal?
 At that temp ALL motion stops.
 That includes electron flow, so it might be bad for fast computing.
 Flinx January 14, 2005 12:43:07 AM No resistance, resitance is futile I think it would be like the immoveable object meeting the unstopable force The loving are the daring!<P ID="edit"><FONT SIZE=-1><EM>Edited by Flinx on 01/13/05 09:43 PM.</EM></FONT></P> Spacelord January 14, 2005 1:05:12 AM Idle, was looking in bios. amd 1800xp <P ID="edit"><FONT SIZE=-1><EM>Edited by Spacelord on 01/13/05 10:49 PM.</EM></FONT></P> mozzartusm January 14, 2005 2:06:54 AM 58C at Idle sounds high.
 If you dont give more details of your system, nobody is going to be able to help you.
 Is this a new rig?
 Schmide January 14, 2005 2:14:36 AM Just because it’s that cold doesn't mean you can't introduce electrons.
 In fact, because there is little or no motion between the atomic particles, they receive and give up electrons very quickly and orderly.
 Dichromatic for your viewing plesure... endyen January 14, 2005 2:57:43 AM It was my understanding that electron flow gives off heat.
 It was also my understanding that at 0 kelvin, there was no heat.
 Starfishy January 14, 2005 3:51:23 AM 58 at idle is pretty high for that CPU. endyen January 14, 2005 5:29:15 AM Not for a palimino core.
 My 1800+ did mid 50s at idle, but only high 50s at full load.
 It's also a question of believing the sensor, or not.
 I dont. kozaki January 14, 2005 12:51:24 PM Mine's 1800+ is also much cooler.
 It reached 58-60°C only last summer, with 35°C in the room and full coding process.
 As for now, it starts under 40°C and stays under 50°C at full charge (>99% CPU for hours) with room at 16-18°C. Do not know if it's a Thoroughbred or Palomino though.
 Fréquence's: 1527 MHz, L2: 256 KB and it shows 3039 Bogomips Internet <=> Share all we can.
 Can't find your answer ?
 Ask !
 Publish Related resources What is a normal CPU to Case temp delta?
 Forum SolvedWhats normal temp for GPU?
 Forum Solvednormal cpu temp?
 Forum SolvedIs this CPU temp normal for this CPU?
 Forum SolvedIs my cpu temp normal?
 Forum SolvedIs This a Normal CPU Temp?
 Forum SolvedIs it normal for my CPU Temp to reach up to 60c just by running a game installer?
 Forum SolvedMotherboard temp, CPU temp, and GPU temp normal?
-Forum SolvedCPU Temp and Core Temp - Are these temp's normal Forum SolvedIntel core i5 3570k cpu temp normal?
+Forum SolvedCPU Temp and Core Temp - Are these temp's normal Forum Unsure if I installed my H100i correctly, is this a normal CPU temp under load?
+Forum SolvedIntel core i5 3570k cpu temp normal?
 Forum SolvedCPU Temp higher than normal?
 Heat sink fan spinning at 2600RPM?
 Forum Solvedis my CPU temp normal?
 Forum New CPU temp normal ? fx-8350 Forum Is this CPU temp normal?
-Forum Is my CPU & GPU temp normal?
 Forum More resources Read discussions in other CPUs categories AMD Intel Intel i5 Intel i7 Phenom Cooling Performance !